PhD Student Research Competition

 Submissions must be made through the on-line submission site EasyChair.

-PresentationsThe presentation should consist of two parts:
+PresentationsThe presentation (in English) should consist of two parts:

 - A very short introduction stating the key issues of the research project (an elevator pitch).